Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/ncode.md

 - If FCODE or NCODE
     is equal to BINARY, no translation is performed
 - If not (the local
-    data and the on- line data being assumed to be coded in ASCII or EBCDIC):
+    data and the on-line data being assumed to be coded in ASCII or EBCDIC):
 - If NCODE is
     equal to FCODE, ASCII/ASCII or EBCDIC/EBCDIC translation can only be performed with an external translation table (see the use of the XLATE parameter)